samsquire/ideas4/README.md

 You can track the flow of a variable to a method invocation to see how it ended up at that callsite.

-In the above examples they came from two tables which are inefficiently kept in memory.
+In the above examples they came from two tables which are inefficiently kept in memory from the database.
 The outer table is kept in memory while the inner table is kept in memory.

 But only one item is being processed at a time.
 How do we optimise this?